 The horse has a small stomach, and food does not stay in there for very long, so even short periods during the day without access to forage can cause problems.

-Some horses at grass 24/7 have been shown to have ulcers and in addition to restricted access to forage, there are other factors which have been reported to increase the incidence and severity of ulcers, including:
+Some horses at grass 24/7 still have gastric discomfort and in addition to restricted access to forage, there are other factors which have been reported to increase the incidence and severity of ulcers, including:

 - Stress – social stressors such as bullying from stable neighbours or herd mates, or box location (for example near the feed room or muck heap, resulting in increased activity past the door) have been shown to increase the risk of ulcers

 - High starch diets – may result in increased volatile fatty acid production in the stomach, which may in turn result in abnormalities with sodium transport leading to cell damage in the stomach.

 - Limited turnout and reduced access to natural antioxidants from grass